soundpress/RulesOfNYC/docs/c26/index.rst

             (a) the top two feet of all exposed surface soils that are not otherwise covered by the components of the development of the site (such as buildings or pavement) shall not exceed the applicable contaminant-specific soil cleanup objectives pursuant to subparagraph B of paragraph two of this subdivision; and

-            (b) where it is necessary to utilize off-site soil to achieve this requirement, the soil brought to the site shall satisfy the requirements of 6 NYCRR section 375-6.7(d).
+            (b) where it is necessary to utilize off-site soil to achieve this requirement, the soil brought to the site shall satisfy the requirements of 6 NYCRR § 375-6.7(d).

          ii. for commercial use:

             (a) the top one foot of all exposed surface soils that are not otherwise covered by the components of the development of the site (such as buildings or pavement) shall not exceed the applicable contaminant-specific soil cleanup objectives pursuant to subparagraph B of paragraph two of this subdivision; and

-            (b) where it is necessary to utilize off-site soil to achieve this requirement, the soil brought to the site shall satisfy the requirements of 6 NYCRR section 375-6.7(d).
+            (b) where it is necessary to utilize off-site soil to achieve this requirement, the soil brought to the site shall satisfy the requirements of 6 NYCRR § 375-6.7(d).

          iii. for industrial use:

             (a) the top one foot of all exposed surface soils that are not otherwise covered by the components of the development of the site (such as buildings or pavement) shall not exceed the applicable contaminant-specific soil cleanup objectives pursuant to subparagraph B of paragraph two of this subdivision; and

-            (b) where it is necessary to utilize off-site soil to achieve this requirement, the soil brought to the site shall satisfy the requirements of 6 NYCRR section 375-6.7(d).
+            (b) where it is necessary to utilize off-site soil to achieve this requirement, the soil brought to the site shall satisfy the requirements of 6 NYCRR § 375-6.7(d).

    5. All tracks.
 For remedial programs under all tracks, the threat to public health and the environment resulting from contamination in environmental media other than soil shall be evaluated in the development of remedial alternatives and addressed in the alternatives analysis to ensure that the remedial program meets the requirements of this subchapter.